Troubled waters: Can India and Pakistan bridge differences over river pact?

 Lifeblood for farming

-The point of the treaty, says analyst Rebecca Keller from geopolitical intelligence firm, Stratfor, is it provides a level of consistency -- in writing -- for a natural resource that is much needed by both nations, but shared over disputed borders.
+The point of the treaty, says analyst Rebecca Keller from Stratfor, a geopolitical intelligence firm, is that it provides a level of consistency -- in writing -- for a natural resource that is much needed by both nations, but shared over disputed borders.

 The Indus river basin supports an enormous 75% of Pakistan's irrigated land, says Keller, making it "the largest contiguous irrigation network in the world."